-Training and capacity building continued to be the priority.
-Every staff in the bank attended training of some sort either locally or externally during the year under review.
+The bank continues to invest significantly in its human capital, aimed at equipping the staff with the requisite skills and knowledge to be able to perform better and respond to the needs of our customers.
 We will continue to prioritize capacity building as well as consider human capital to be the most critical in every successful Institution.